liang4793/CameraBrake/README.md

 # Emergency-Brakes
 Report and block ``camera service/microphone service/location service`` quickly.
+If you like it, please give me a star --->

+## Background

+## Introduction
-**Emergency-Brakes** can detect whether the ``camera service / microphone service / location service`` is occupied and report.</br>
+**Emergency-Brakes** can detect whether the ``camera service / microphone service / location service`` is occupied and report.
-If you are monitored by malicious programs, you can use **Emergency-Brakes** to understand the occupation of the device and quickly prevent the outflow of private information.
+What's more, **Emergency-Brakes** can quickly stop these services in order to prevent the outflow of private information.